911 (Wyclef Jean song)

 "911" is a duet between Haitian rapper Wyclef Jean and American soul music singer Mary J. Blige.
 It was released on 5 September 2000 as the third single from Jean's second studio album, The Ecleftic: 2 Sides II a Book (2000), and was later included on Blige's compilation Reflections (A Retrospective) (2006).
-The song peaked at number 38 on the US Billboard Hot 100 and had success worldwide, particularly in Scandinavian countries, reaching number one in Norway and Sweden.
+The song peaked at number 38 on the US Billboard Hot 100 chart and achieved international success, reaching number one in Norway and Sweden.
+It was nominated for Best R&B Performance by a Duo or Group at the 43rd Annual Grammy Awards in 2001.

 Music and video

-The song depicted two star-crossed lovers in a web of drama with the male narrator running from police while the female narrator worries forlornly over him.
+The song depicts two star-crossed lovers in a web of drama with the male narrator running from police while the female narrator worries forlornly over him.
 The relationship is apparently under external pressures, as Jean sings "messing around with you is gonna get (the man) life", and later reflecting "it's worth the sacrifice".
+The song's music video was directed by Marcus Raboy.

 Chart performances and awards

-"911" was a hit for the two singers as it reached No. 38 on the Billboard Hot 100.
-The song was very successful in Sweden and in Norway where it reached number-one for almost two months.
-It earned a Platinum disc in Norway.
-It was also a top ten hit in Ireland, UK, Switzerland, Denmark, the Netherlands and Finland.
-It was nominated for a Grammy for Best R&B Vocal Performance by a duo or group in 2001.
+"911" reached number 38 on the US Billboard Hot 100.
+The song was successful in Norway and Sweden, where it reached number one for six and five weeks, respectively.
+The single earned a platinum disc in Norway.
+It was also a top-10 hit in Denmark, Finland, Ireland, the Netherlands, Switzerland, and the United Kingdom.
+At the 43rd Annual Grammy Awards in 2001, "911" was nominated for Best R&B Performance by a Duo or Group.